Have you ever been confused by a passage in the Bible that seemed to contradict to something else in the Bible?

 When reading the Bible it’s also important to note who the words were written for, otherwise you might end up taking someone else’s medicine.
-There are only two kinds of people – those who put their faith in Jesus and those who don’t.
-Consequently the Holy Spirit brings two different convictions (Jn 16:8-10):
+Ultimately there are two kinds of people – those who put their faith in Jesus and those who don’t.
+Consequently the Holy Spirit brings two different convictions:

 1. Jesus said the Holy Spirit would convict the world of unbelief (Jn 16:9).